Dependencies and Continuous Integration

 branches: [ main ]

-jobs: # what to run
+jobs: # which jobs to run

 runs-on: ubuntu-latest # on what operating system